 - Compu-Finder sent email to recipients without prior consent.

-- Due to these poor practices, mail from Compu-Finder constituted more than 25% of the spam reported to Canadian regulators.
+- As a result of these poor practices, mail from Compu-Finder constituted more than 25% of the spam reported to Canadian regulators.

-- The CRTC gave Compu-Finder an opportunity to correct what it was doing, and it failed to do so.
+- The CRTC gave Compu-Finder an opportunity to correct what they were doing and they failed to do so.

 - The CRTC says that Compu-Finder did two things wrong: